mitdralla/snowflake-dashboard/README.md

 4. This file should export the following exports:
 	- `default`: A React Component **wrapped in React.lazy**.
 This component will receive a user's EIN in the props as `ein`.
 		- `export default lazy(() => import('./ResolverComponent'))`.
-	- `extraDataComponent`: A React Component **wrapped in React.lazy**.
+	- `extraDataComponent`: An optional React Component **wrapped in React.lazy**.
 This component will receive a user's EIN in the props as `ein` and a function `sendExtraData`.
 This function should be called with the `bytes` argument to be passed to your resolver on sign-up.
 		- `export default lazy(() => import('./ExtraDataComponent'))`.
 	- `ABI`: The ABI of your contract.
 	- `logo`: A 256x256 png logo for your resolver.